ucan-wg/spec/README.md

 ### 3.2.5.3 `nb` Non-Normative Fields

 Capabilities MAY define additional optional or required fields specific to their use case in the `nb` ([nota bene](https://en.wikipedia.org/wiki/Nota_bene)) field.
 This field is OPTIONAL in the general case, but MAY be REQUIRED by particular capability types that require this information to validate.
-The `nb` field MAY contain additional caveats or other inmportant information related to specifying the capability, and MAY function as an "escape hatch" for when a use case is not fully captured by the `with` and `can` fields.
+The `nb` field MAY contain additional caveats or other important information related to specifying the capability, and MAY function as an "escape hatch" for when a use case is not fully captured by the `with` and `can` fields.

 If a validator is not able to interpret the `nb` field, it MUST reject the capability.